ansgarw/privacy/README.md

 This repo contains the data and code used for our research paper: "[The Market for Data Privacy](https://www.ssrn.com/abstract=3352175)" by Tarun Ramadorai, Antoine Uettwiller and Ansgar Walther.
 The easiest way to see the structure of our data and Python code is to look at the Jupyter notebooks `demoData.ipynb` and `demoCode.ipynb`.

-The published data consists of three files
+If you use these resources in your own work, please cite our paper (bibtex below).

+## Data
 1. `data/attributes.csv` contains the privacy attributes of all US firms in our sample.
 This data contains identifiers `gvkey` that can be used to merge it with Compustat data, and `weburl` for the website of each firm.
 2. `data/policies.json` contains the full text of all privacy policies we found in this sample is in .
 Each policy is saved as a list of paragraphs.
 This data has `weburl` identifiers.
 3. `data/expert.csv` contains the evaluations of a legal expert for a smaller sample of policies are in .
 This data has Details of expert's criteria are in the paper.
 These evaluations form the basis of our legal clarity index.
 This data has `weburl` identifiers.

-The code consists of three Python modules
+## Python Modules
 1. `src/urls.py` contains tools that find candidate URLs for privacy policies on a given website.
 2. `src/text.py` contains tools that download privacy policies (given candidate URLs) and cleans them for natural language processing.
 3. `src/attributes.py` contains tools that calculate the attributes of privacy policies (visibility, length, readability, legal clarity) as used in the paper.
 (these modules call on `src/utils.py` which contains various auxiliary functions)

+## Simplest Example
-For the simplest example, here are 5 lines of code that find the policy for American Airlines:
+Here are 5 lines of code that find the policy for American Airlines:

 ```
 from src.urls import crawlPrivacy, filterPrivacy